S10143806H/rtd_processing_tool/README.md

-# Guide to convert all docx files to rst files
+# Guide to convert all docx files to .rst files

 ## 3 Steps to follow